 Do you accept credit cards?

 Yes, I accept, FSA debit cards, Visa, Master Card, American Express and Discover.
-Cash, personal checks, VENMO, Apple Pay and Google Pay are also accepted, whatever is most convenient for you.
+Cash, personal checks, VENMO & Apple Pay are also accepted, whatever is most convenient for you.

 "As the son of an orthopedic surgeon, I've always been a bit skeptical about non-surgical solutions.
 But from the moment I stepped into Bob's office, I knew I was dealing with someone with great knowledge and experience.
 After expertly assessing my alignment and other areas of weakness, he spent extra time educating me on the underlying physiology.
-Most importantly, his massage and manipulations appeared to go straight to the problem areas, and I felt immediate relief.
+Most importantly, his massage and manipulations appeared to go straight to the problem areas, and I felt immediate relief."